Montreal Métro - Smelly, Noisy, but Exceptionally Artsy

 Big Dig.

-Interesting that the key driver to construct a subway system in Montreal was not a rapidly growing population, not even traffic congestion problems, but a rivalry with Toronto.
+Interesting that the key driver to constructing a subway system in Montreal was not a rapidly growing population, not even traffic congestion problems, but a rivalry with Toronto.

-At the time, Jean Drapeau, the most famous Montreal's mayor, got obsessed with rubber tire trains that he saw in Paris.
-While previously he fiercely dumped all the streetcars in Montreal and replaced them with buses, no more did a train seem an obsolete more of transportation for him.
-Quite the opposite - rubber tire train would become a symbol of innovation.
+At the time, Jean Drapeau, the most famous Montreal mayor, got obsessed with rubber tire trains that he saw in Paris.
+While previously he fiercely dumped all the streetcars in Montreal and replaced them with buses, no more did a train seem an obsolete mode of transportation for him.
+Quite the opposite - the rubber tire train would become a symbol of innovation.

 The métro was awfully successful, so the city decided to extend it even further.

-Most of today's 4-line subway network was built in 1960-80s.
+Most of today's 4-line subway network was built in the 1960s-80s.
 The year 2015 marked the beginning of another big transportation project called REM (Réseau Express Métropolitain), a commuter train that will connect the West Island to the Montreal - Trudeau International Airport, downtown and the South Shore.

 Sounds.

-Those that rode a train would likely notice a three-note distinct sound that is quite sweet.
+Those who rode a train would likely notice a three-note distinct sound that is quite sweet.

 You Might Also Like